Braille money: Making currency accessible for all

 Inclusive design in currency matters for everyone.
 Accessible banknotes allow blind and partially sighted people to handle money with independence and confidence.
 Countries worldwide recognise this need and are adapting their designs to support it.

 The global move towards inclusive currency brings us closer to a world where everyone, regardless of their visual ability, can handle currency with ease.
-Accessible currency is more than just a featureit creates a more equal society.
+Accessible currency is more than just a feature, it creates a more equal society.

 FAQs